 How To Obtain Proof Of Insurance

-"Proof of insurance" is just what it sounds like: It's a record that shows you meet your state's requirements for vehicle insurance.
+"Proof of insurance" is just what it sounds like: It's a record showing you meet your state's requirements for vehicle insurance.
 Requirements vary from state to state, but nearly all states require that you demonstrate some form of financial responsibility.

-By law you must prove that you are able to pay for property damage and physical injuries your vehicle causes.
-This is called financial responsibility, or liability.
-Each state sets its own liability minimums, so if you aren’t sure how much coverage you need, visit the Auto Insurance Requirements page.
+By law, you must prove that you are able to pay for property damage and physical injuries your vehicle causes.
+This is called financial responsibility.

 When You Must Show Proof of Insurance